Key Takeaways

 -

-- Relocate If Necessary: If their nest is too close to human activity, consult a professional to relocate them safely.
+Relocate If Necessary: If their nest is in a high-traffic area, contact a professional to relocate the colony safely and ethically.